MariangelaP/Open_Science_Open_Future/README.md

 ## Vision statement

 Open science is vital for _reproducible, fair, and rigorous_ research.
 For its principles to thrive, we need OS practices to be shared and adopted by as many scientists as possible, from the earliest stages of their career.
-**"Open Science, Open Future" (OSOF)*+ aims to be an educational resource to be used online by young scientists.
+**"Open Science, Open Future" (OSOF)** aims to be an educational resource to be used online by young scientists.

 The project aims at adressing two issues:
 - ensure continuity in the application of the OS principles by targeting students and young scientists: the generation with the greatest potential (and time span!!) to establish OS principles as a research reality;